hal2001/rtsne/README.md

 ![Animated GIF of 6000 digits from MNIST optimized by t-SNE](img/mnist6k.gif)

 On my Sandy Bridge-era Windows laptop, this took about 50 minutes to complete (the perplexity calibration only took about 1 of those minutes) and seemed to add about 2.5 GB of RAM onto my R session.
+For comparison, the pure C++ implementation in the Rtsne package (with the `theta` parameter set to 0 to get exact t-SNE) took about 20 minutes.

 ## License